Gedemon/RED-WWII-Edition/readme.txt

 - Tweak "MotherLand Call" military operation flavors and cost
 - Change maintenance cost for roads (free) and rails (2 gpt)
 - Tweak ratio between number of cities and total population for units supplied
-- Barracks (+1 unit) and Military Bases (+5 units) can raise the total number of units supplied
+- Barracks (+0.25 unit), Arsenals (+0.5 units) and Military Bases (+1 unit) can raise the total number of units supplied
-- Positive (+1 unit per 100 gpt) and negative (-1 unit per -20 gpt) gold ratio change total number of units supplied
+- Positive (+1 unit per 100 gpt) and negative (-1 unit per -20 gpt) gold income change total number of units supplied
+- Tweak the base supplied value for all nations, based on above change
+- Difficulty level now affect the total number of unit supplied (for reference, the difference is around 20 units between Prince and Deity)
+- Anti-Air artillery ratio can be set for the AI
+- Add specific penalties to Air units under fuel restriction
+- Add ranged penalty for land units under fuel restriction
+- Tweak flavors values for some units
+- Reset all UNIT_AI types for consistency

 Bug fix:
-- BM13-16 project reference is the BM-13, not the T-34...
+- BM13-16 project reference is the BM-13 Katyusha, not the T-34...
+- Set upgrade path for Katyusha and Sturmovik
 - Add forgotten mobile artillery projects to Germany
 - Fix Field Gun size
 - Allow Greece to trigger allied victory
 - Give French territory to correct player when the AI conquer Paris
 - On Military operation, launch Paratroopers from a city and check that it's a friendly city (ie not captured)
 - Remove Joffre project
+- A bad reference to "close city" could make the map update fail and the following foced diplomatie was not called
+- Sometime the mod was trying to upgrade an unit without reference (and failed, loosing any upgrade possibility for that turn)
+- Tactical moves priorities should be correctly set from the config file (NewRules.sql) now

 Crash fix:
 - Prevent a crash that could occur on some computers when changing the number of resistance turns after capturing a city
 - Prevent a crash that could occur on some computers when a defending unit is destroyed after capturing the last city of a civilization
 - Fix rocket artillery graphical initialization that was causing random crashes when firing at large figures units (like infantry)
+- Removed a file from the VFS that was causing a crash when going back to main menu

 v.44 (June 7, 2015)